justintylerm/nuphy-capslock-agent-beacon/README.md

-# NuPhy Air75 V3 Caps Lock notification light for Codex and Claude Code
+# NuPhy Air75 V3 caps lock notification light for Codex and Claude Code

 `nuphy-capslock-agent-beacon` turns the caps lock light bar on a NuPhy Air75 V3 into a private, local notification beacon on macOS.
 The light bar pulses when